Best Places to Live in South Carolina (2026): Safe, Affordable Cities Ranked

 FAQs

-1. What are the safest cities to live in South Carolina in 2025?
+1. What are the safest cities to live in South Carolina as of 2026?

-Tega Cay, Fort Mill, and Bluffton top the list based on violent crime rates under 1 per 1,000.
-These cities also offer great schools and thriving communities.
+Tega Cay, Fort Mill, and Bluffton top the list based on verified violent crime rates under 1 per 1,000 residents.
+These cities balance strong community infrastructure with top-tier local schools

 2. Is South Carolina safe for families?